 I've been an artist since I was old enough to hold a pencil.
-Originally born in Florida, I now live in the beautiful state of New Hampshire with my two- and four-legged family where I'm busy working on my next tale.
-A self-proclaimed Imagination Expert, Literary Addict, and Collector-of-Shoes-and-Sea Glass, I enjoy reading, roaming, and all things oceanic.
+Originally born in Florida, I now live in the beautiful state of New Hampshire in a area originally inhabited by the Abenaki (Missiquoi, Souhegan, and Amoskeag) and Penakuk (Pennacook) peoples.
+A self-proclaimed Imagination Expert, Sushi Addict, and Sea glass Collector, I enjoy reading, roaming, and all things oceanic.

-As a woman of Peigan (Blackfeet) and Haudenosaunee (Iroquois) descent, it is extremely important to me to preserve and cultivate our indigenous languages, culture, and stories for current and future generations.
+As a woman of Siksiká (Blackfeet) and Haudenosaunee (Iroquois) blood, it is extremely important to me to preserve and cultivate our indigenous languages, culture, and stories for current and future generations.
 I believe my path has led me to do this through children's literature.

 My latest work includes collaborations from the Red Cloud Lakota School (Pine Ridge, South Dakota), the Ahkwesáhsne Freedom School (Hogansbury, NY), and an educational advocate from the Mashpee Wampanoag Red Hawk Singers and Dancers (Mashpee, Massachusetts).